IRS Lock-in Letter: How to Handle It if You Receive One?

 IRS Lock-In Letter 2808C

 The IRS issues Letter 2808C to an employee who has appealed their tax withholding status.
-The IRS determines that the initial filing requirement as “single with no dependents” is not applicable.
+The IRS determines that the initial filing requirement, as “single with no dependents,” is not applicable.
 Unlike the original 2800C letter, the 2808C is an immediate modification and doesn’t have a 60-day waiting period.
 The letter informs the employee about the revised withholding status that will be effective immediately, which typically differs from the “single with no dependents” status.

-How to Reverse IRS Lock-in Decision?
+How to Reverse an IRS Lock-in Decision?

 If you receive a Lock-In letter and wish to reverse the decision, contact the IRS within 30 days.
 Gather your documents such as Form W-4, relevant worksheets, current pay stubs, withholding allowances, dependent details, and recent tax return.
 Present your explanation for a different withholding rate.
 If the IRS agrees, they may reverse the Lock-In terms.
 If they decline your appeal, you must wait at least three years to remove the lock-in.
 During this time, your employer can’t change your withholding rate or allow electronic Form W-4 changes.
-After fulfilling obligations for three consecutive years, then you can request a lock-in release.
+After fulfilling obligations for three consecutive years, you can request a lock-in release.

 How to Avoid Future Lock-in?